-The GS Shop team decided to test Ascend’s optimization capabilities on its product detail pages.
+The GS Shop team decided to test Evolv’s optimization capabilities on its product detail pages.
 They identified 8 different areas of the page to work on and created 28 different variations to test, including:

 - Price Displays: How prices were presented to the shopper, including potential discounts

 - Call to Action Buttons: What colors and font sizes were most effective?

 - Layout changes: Which sections to emphasize and which to remove?

 There were almost 5 million possible design combinations.

 The GS Shop team used Evolv’s audience filtering and throttling systems to limit the shoppers that would see the test to only 10% of mobile users.

 The goal of the experiment was set to maximize the percentage of shoppers that converted to a sale after viewing the product detail page.

 In just 5 weeks of testing, even at only 10% of users tested, Evolv evolved 215 different design combinations, across 9 generations of evolution, to find the best converting design.